purzelrakete/bandit/README.md

 b := bandit.EpsilonGreedyNew(2, 0.1)
 ```

-This constructs a bandit with 2 arms using EpsilonGreed with ε set to 10%.
+This constructs a bandit with 2 arms using `EpsilonGreedy` with `ε` set to
+10%.

 ## Simulation

 The following code runs a monte carlo simulation with the epsilon greedy
 algorithm.
 There are 4 arms with the probability of a reward of 1.0 defined in
-μs.
-Results are returned in `Simulation`, which holds a full recording of the
+`arms`.
+Results are returned in `Simulation`, which holds a full recording of
-simulation.
-It can be summarized with the functions Performance, Accuracy and
+the simulation.
+It can be summarized with the functions `Performance`,
-Cumulative.
+`Accuracy` and `Cumulative`.

 ```go
 sims := 1000